 The decision to move to Phase II is based on human data.
 PET/CT can provide an objective and quantitative endpoint for therapeutic efficacy in clinical trials.
-For example investigating the reduction in tumour volume from using FDG PET, proliferation using FLT (18F-fluorothymidine) and dopamine receptor activity using 11C-raclopride.
+For example, investigating the reduction in tumour volume from FDG PET, proliferation using FLT (18F-fluorothymidine) and dopamine receptor activity using 11C-raclopride.

-PET/CT could also reveal when drugs are effectively targeting a selected population (a specific human phenotype) but fail when the appropriate subject is used.
+PET/CT could also reveal when drugs effectively target a selected population (a specific human phenotype) but fail when the appropriate subject is used.
 This opens the way for rational targeted drug design.

 PET/CT can be used to discover why an established drug is active in one situation but not in a similar clinical situation, for example, gemcitabine for lung cancer compared to pancreatic cancer.
-Similarly, the complex mode of action of a drug, for example, carbamazepine can be investigated in vivo both in animal models and in man.
+Similarly, a drug’s complex mode of action, for example, carbamazepine, can be investigated in vivo both in animal models and in man.

 - Can a drug reach its intended target?